XinweiJiang/LLPCA/README.md

-Code for the paper Local Label Propagation with Class Attention for Effective and Efficient Hyperspectral Images Classification submitted to IEEE GRSL
+Code for the paper Local Label Propagation with Class Attention for Effective and Efficient Hyperspectral Images Classification submitted to IEEE SPL

 # LLPCA